donomii/racketprogs/xsh/README.md

 ## Advanced language features

-### Lambdas

-Lambdas are supported.
+### Lambda functions (anonymous functions)

+Lambdas are defined slightly differently to functions, with the args inside the lambda:

+    {{arg1 arg2 ...}  command ...}
+    {{arg1 arg2 ...}  seq [command ...][command ...]}

     If the lambda is on a single line, it can only have a single expression.
 To put multiple statements on a single line, use *seq*.

     {{a} puts [+ a b]} 1 2